 29. The Summary in the National Report should highlight the Contracting Party's continued efforts in achieving the Convention's objectives.
-It should serve as a major information source by summarizing updated information on matters that have developed since the previous National Report, focusing discussion on significant changes in national laws, regulations, administrative arrangements, and practices related to nuclear safety, and demonstrating follow-up from one Review Meeting to the next.
+It should serve as a major information source by summarizing updated information on matters that have developed since the previous National Report, focussing discussion on significant changes in national laws, regulations, administrative arrangements, and practices related to nuclear safety, and demonstrating follow-up from one Review Meeting to the next.

-30. The Summary should;

-- address important safety issues that have been identified in the Contracting Party's previous National Report or that have arisen since the previous National Report; - address future safety related activities and programmes planned or proposed for the period until the next National Report; - give special attention to issues and topics as identified and agreed upon by the Contracting Parties at the Organizational Meeting, these topics may vary from one Review Meeting to the next and could be related to several articles; - address the responses of the Contracting Party to the results of the previous peer review of the Contracting Party concerned, in particular the Rapporteurs' report to the plenary of the previous Review Meeting; likewise, any announcement or voluntarily accepted action at the previous Review Meeting; and - respond to any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties.
+- 30. The Summary should; - address important safety issues that have been identified in the Contracting Party's previous National Report or that have arisen since the previous National Report; - address future safety related activities and programmes planned or proposed for the period until the next National Report; - give special attention to issues and topics as identified and agreed upon by the Contracting Parties at the Organizational Meeting.
+These topics may vary from one Review Meeting to the next and could be related to several articles; - address the responses of the Contracting Party to the results of the previous peer review of the Contracting Party concerned, in particular Suggestions or Challenges summarized in the Rapporteur' Report for that Contracting Party; likewise, any announcement or voluntarily accepted action at the previous Review Meeting; - describe significant changes to the Contracting Party's national nuclear energy and regulatory programs and measures taken to comply with the Convention's obligations; - respond to the IAEA Generic Safety Observations Report (see Section III of the Guidelines regarding the Review Process under the Convention on Nuclear Safety) if provided and if relevant to the particular national situation; - address the results of international peer review missions including the IAEA missions conducted in the Contracting Party during the review period, progress made by the Contracting Party in implementing any findings, and plans for follow-up; - address operating experience, lessons learned and corrective actions taken in response to accidents and events having significance for the safety of nuclear installations; - address lessons learned from emergency drills and exercises; - address actions taken to improve transparency and communication with the public; and - respond to any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties.